saequus/kubernetes-microservices/README.md

 # kubernetes-microservices

 Exercises from course Kubernetes Microservices by Richard Chesterwood.

+Examples are valid only for MacOS with minikube implementation on Docker Desktop.

-Tested on MacOS Sequoia in 2025.
+Tested on MacOS Sequoia with minikube on Docker Desktop in 2025.

 ## Comments

+### `NodePort` replaced to make it work

+Because of minikube implementation on Docker Desctop, services of type `NodePort` are replaced with `ClusterIP`.

+### Port forwarding

 If you're using MacOS, expect that specifying type: NodePort should expose your app automatically on `<Minikube IP>:<NodePort>`.
 It usually does — but on MacOS, there's a special situation that explains why it doesn't just work.